nhankins/march_madness/README.md

 # march_madness

-Entered Kaggle Competition to use machine learning in predicting the march madness 2023 season results
+Entered Kaggle Competition to use machine learning in predicting the march madness 2023 season results.

+Will plan to expand to other sports (e.g. baseball, football) to test accuracies.

 Misc: